hashicorp-interviews/education-assignments/manager/assignment.md

 ## Overview

-This technical writing and editing project is part of your interview.
+As a manager of product education engineering, you are accountable for ensuring content quality, which involves reviewing and providing clear feedback on your team's work.
+Therefore, this technical writing and editing project is part of your interview.
 It is designed to take between 1.5 - 2 hours.

 ## Instructions

 Imagine that a member of your team has published this [sample text](terraform-getting-started.md).
 Create a new repository containing the sample text, and open a PR to give your team member feedback, improve the content, correct the educational and technical errors, and implement the provided [writing style guide](../styling-guide-snippet.md) and [guide template](../guide-template.md).
 You may link to existing resources created by HashiCorp or the community, but do not plagiarize content from HashiCorp tutorials or documentation.

-**NOTE: Do not fork this repository.** Make a copy of all files, and create a fresh repository.
+**NOTE: Do not branch or fork this repository.** Make a copy of all files, and create a fresh repository.
 This will prevent other candidates from easily finding your work.

 To complete the assignment: